-$^{^2}$ Interested public administration majors may design their own area of focus by strategically selecting electives from upper-level offerings in economics and political science.
+3 Interested public administration majors may design their own area of focus by strategically selecting electives from upper-level offerings in economics and political science.

-3Students pursuing international business are required to have an international educational experience.
+4 Students pursuing international business collateral/concentration or major are required to have an international educational experience.

-$^{^4}$ Only for students admitted to IBEP
+5Only for students admitted to Heath IBEP